-The Fair Registration Practices Act (FRPA; the Act) applies to 50 regulatory bodies in Nova Scotia, covering over 59 occupations and 69 designated trades.
+The Fair Registration Practices Act (FRPA; the Act) applies to 48 regulatory bodies in Nova Scotia, covering 58 occupations and 21 designated trades.

 A regulatory body (regulatory authority or regulator) sets the standards and regulates how people practice as members of an occupation.Everyone who practices within a regulated occupation must register with the regulatory body.
 FRPA governs the process a regulatory body follows to register a person who applies to practice as a member of that occupation.
 FRPA states that registration must follow a fair procedure and be transparent, objective, and impartial.